 Do feedback buttons work on learning management systems?

 Yes, you don’t need a feedback button provided by Moodle to work on Moodle, for example.
 Many feedback buttons, like ours at Saber Feedback, are platform agnostic so can be quickly installed almost anywhere, including on LearnDash, LearnPress, LifterLMS , Sensei and many more.

-As a guide, most feedback buttons should be installed in 5 minutes or less on any learning management system.
+As a guide, a feedback button on any learning management system can be installed in 5 minutes or less.
 The process really shouldn’t be complicated.

 Find out what your students think about your courses to make them better

 Decide what feedback you need on your online courses

 With a feedback button you can:

 - Quickly identify content that is stale or out-of-date